lickx/oscollar-dev/README.md

 * Some creative content is licensed as and must remain under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](https://creativecommons.org/licenses/by-sa/4.0/).

-* Everything else that is shared within the metaverse and where no explicit license was applied is covered by the [License Terms for the OpenCollar Six Role Play Device](https://raw.githubusercontent.com/VirtualDisgrace/opencollar/master/LICENSE).
+* Everything else that is shared within the metaverse and where no explicit license was applied is covered by the [License Terms for the OpenCollar Role Play Device](https://raw.githubusercontent.com/lickx/opencollar-os/master/LICENSE).

-**NOTE:** Please make sure that you have read and understood the full legal text of each license if your interest in OpenCollar Six goes beyond personal use (i.e. commercial redistribution).
+**NOTE:** Please make sure that you have read and understood the full legal text of each license if your interest in OpenCollar goes beyond personal use (i.e. commercial redistribution).
 For human-readable summaries of various licenses, check out [tl;drLegal](https://tldrlegal.com/)

 **A few words on authorship, years and copyright:**